Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Who Should Take NMN (Nicotinamide Mononucleotide)?

 Adults 40+ who understand they are funding an open experiment and want to try a well-tolerated NAD+ precursor with modest preliminary human data.
 Postmenopausal women with prediabetes have the single best-targeted RCT to point to (Yoshino 2021), though even that finding has not been replicated.
 People specifically interested in the aerobic-capacity and physical-function endpoints from Yi 2023 and Igarashi 2022.
-Anyone choosing between NMN and NR should know NR has more human safety data and is not under the same FDA regulatory cloud.
+Anyone choosing between NMN and NR should know NR still has more human safety data, though the 2022-2025 FDA regulatory gap that favored NR has now closed.

 Who Should Avoid It?